Officinal

 Officinal drugs, plants and herbs are those which are sold in a chemist or druggist shop.
 Officinal medical preparations of such drugs are made in accordance with the prescriptions authorized by a pharmacopoeia.
-Officinal is not related to the word official.
+Officinal is not to be mixed with the word official.
 The classical Latin officina meant a workshop, manufactory, laboratory, and in medieval Latin was applied to a general storeroom.
 It thus became applied to a shop where goods were sold rather than a place where things were made.
 Whereas official descends from officium, meaning office, as in duty or position.

 In botanical nomenclature, the specific epithet officinalis derives from a plant's historical use in pharmacology.